RIAM, Research Institute for Applied Mechanics, Kyushu University

 ( 1 ) Designated Joint Research

-Designated Joint Research 2, 3 and 4 are related to the field of Nuclear Fusion Dynamics.
+Designated Joint Research 2 and 3 are related to the field of Nuclear Fusion Dynamics.

 ( 2 ) International Joint Research